-Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Effective date deferred Investments in Associates and Joint Ventures (2011) relating to the treatment of indefinitely.
-Adoption the sale or contribution of assets from and investor to its associate or joint venture. is still permitted.
+Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture

+Effective date deferred indefinitely.
+Adoption is still permitted.

-Management anticipates that these new standards, interpretations and amendments will be adopted in the Company's financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments, may have no material impact on the financial statements of the Company in the year of initial application.
+Management anticipates that these new standards, interpretations and amendments will be adopted in the Company's financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments may have no material impact on the financial statements of the Company in the year of initial application.